-The best way for brands to offer attractive deals to consumers is cutting out the intermediaries.
-The less are the go-betweens, the less is the purchasing cost for the consumers.
+The best way for brands to offer attractive deals to consumers is by cutting out the intermediaries.
+The less are go-betweens, the less the purchasing cost for the consumers.
 There is no better solution to do this than connecting with the buyers through the internet.
 With 2.53 billion smartphones users and millions of personal computers, and 12-24 million eCommerce stores, shoppers no longer depend on physical retail stores for shopping.
-In fact, the digital data processing on grounds like buying behavior, personal information, social media activities, are way convenient than offline methods of customer retargeting.
+In fact, digital data processing on grounds like buying behavior, personal information, and social media activities, are way more convenient than offline methods of customer retargeting.

 An extension, not a replacement!

-To answer this question, we must comprehend that businesses are utilizing brick and mortar shops as a supplement to their online shops, rather than depending solely on physical stores.
-That is, they are not alternative but an enhancement to the present-day eCommerce touchpoints.
+To answer this question, we must comprehend that businesses are utilizing brick-and-mortar shops as a supplement to their online shops, rather than depending solely on physical stores.
+That is, they are not alternatives but an enhancement to the present-day eCommerce touchpoints.
 Brands are not migrating to the bricks, but extending their online presence to the offline touchpoints as well.

 Take Boll & Branch for example.
-Visiting a Boll & Branch’s store, you would find a gorgeously festooned showroom with pleasant attendants and customer service staff.
+Visiting a Boll & Branch store, you would find a gorgeously festooned showroom with pleasant attendants and customer service staff.
 You can find every product from the brand under that store.
-However, there is a twist that your purchases are delivered to your home through the mail.
-The store is still following its e-commerce selling pattern, but utilizing the brick and mortar establishments as experience centers, rather than retail stores.
+However, there is a twist your purchases are delivered to your home through the mail.
+The store is still following its e-commerce selling pattern, but utilizing the brick-and-mortar establishments as experience centers, rather than retail stores.

 The question remains the same

-Why brick and mortar shops, when customers can buy directly through their internet-enabled devices?
-Is turning back to brick and mortar represents some smart eCommerce business ideas when the physical stores are already pulling down their shutters?
+Why brick-and-mortar shops, when customers can buy directly through their internet-enabled devices?
+Is turning back to brick and mortar represent some smart eCommerce business ideas when the physical stores are already pulling down their shutters?
 Is it not counterintuitive?